The short answer to “what resources and configuration will I need to take Zeebe to production?” is: it depends.

 Exporting is only performed on the partition leader, but the followers of the partition do not delete segments in their replica of the partition until the leader marks all events in it as unneeded by exporters.

 The running state of the partition is captured periodically on the leader in a snapshot.
 By default, this period is every 15 minutes.
-This can be changed in the zeebe.cfg.toml file.
-The number of valid snapshots to retain is configured in zeebe.cfg.toml.
-By default, the leader and followers retain only the latest valid snapshot.
+This can be changed in the configuration.

 A snapshot is a projection of all events that represent the current running state of the workflows running on the partition.
 It contains all active data, for example, deployed workflows, active workflow instances, and not yet completed jobs.

-When the broker has as many snapshots as configured by the parameter maxSnapshots, it deletes all data on the log which was written before the oldest snapshot.
+When the broker has written a new snapshot, it deletes all data on the log which was written before the latest snapshot.

 If an external system relied on by an exporter fails - for example, if you are exporting data to ElasticSearch and the connection to the ElasticSearch cluster fails - then the exporter will not advance its position in the event log, and brokers cannot truncate their logs.
 The broker event log will grow until the exporter is able to re-establish the connection and export the data.
 To ensure that your brokers are resilient in the event of external system failure, give them sufficient disk space to continue operating without truncating the event log until the connection to the external system is restored.